 - Identify the preferred methods for alerting employees to a fire emergency.

-- Require that a working alarm system be present throughout the workplace.
+- Require a working alarm system to be present throughout the workplace.

 Should Fire Safety Procedures Include Portable Fire Extinguishers?

 OSHA does not require the use of portable fire extinguishers.
 The best course of action in a fire emergency is usually to evacuate the building, and let professional firefighters control the fire.
 However, if there are circumstances in which you want employees to use portable fire extinguishers, those situations must be detailed in your fire safety procedures, and you must provide hands-on training in using the extinguishers.
 For more information on OSHA’s fire protection rules, see 29 CFR part 1910, subpart L.

 Getting everyone safely out of the building is a major part of good fire safety procedures.
 OSHA requires that every workplace has enough emergency exits and that the exits are suitably located to enable everyone to get out of the building quickly.
 There are many factors that are considered in deciding the number and location of emergency fire exits: the type of structure, the number of persons exposed, the type and extent of the fire protection available in the building, the type of industry involved, and the height and type of construction of the building.
 These exits will not help in an emergency if they are blocked, locked, or unknown, though.